Monmouthshire Railway and Canal Company: External pressures

 From about 1856 the structure of the coal and iron industries changed perceptibly; the iron manufacturing process was modernised and new foundries were developed, demanding a different mix of coal and iron ore.
 The Newport, Abergavenny and Hereford Railway (merged into the West Midland Railway in 1860) was pushing west with its Taff Vale Extension line, forming new connecting links with the valleys and making transport to and from the industrial north west of England a primary flow.
-Moreover, the Merthyr, Tredegar and Abergavenny Railway was being promoted by the London and North Western Railway.
+Moreover, the Merthyr, Tredegar and Abergavenny Railway was being promoted by the London and North Western Railway (LNWR).
 At the same time the Monmouthshire Railway system was still technologically primitive, and income, and profitability, declined steeply.
 A lease to the West Midland Railway began to be considered, and early in 1861 agreement was struck; however shareholders rejected the proposal and decided to remain independent.

 On 3 July 1863 there was a derailment at Cwmbran, and at the Board of Trade inquiry, the Inspecting Officer gave the view that the line was not adapted for high speeds and heavy main line engines.
-He indicated that the whole of the line from Coed-y-Gric to The Marshes Turnpike Gate had to be re-laid with new sleepers and rails, and the joints fish-plated.
+He indicated that the whole of the line from Coed-y-Gric to the Marshes Turnpike Gate had to be re-laid with new sleepers and rails, and the joints fish-plated.